AZ-Wish/toastify2024/README.md

   - *"%LocalAppData%\Toastify"* (for example: *"C:\Users\{UserName}\AppData\Local\Toastify"*)
   - *"%AppData%\Toastify"* (for example: *"C:\Users\\UserName}\AppData\Roaming\Toastify"*)

-If this happen this version of Toastify will use the configuration and log files found at these locations:
+This version of Toastify use the configuration and log files found at these locations:
 * Log: 		%LOCALAPPDATA%\Toastify\Toastify.log
 * Config: 	%APPDATA%\Toastify\Toastify.cfg